Artem Sitak

-Artem Yurievich Sitak (/ˈɑːrtəm ˈsɪtæk/ ART-əm-_-SIT-ak; Артём Юрьевич Ситак; born 8 February 1986) is a Russian-born New Zealand professional tennis player.
+Artem Yurievich Sitak (/ˈɑːrtəm ˈsɪtæk/ ART-əm-_-SIT-ak; Артём Юрьевич Ситак; born 8 February 1986) is a Russian-born New Zealand former professional tennis player.
 On 11 August 2008, he reached his highest ATP singles ranking of World No. 299, whilst his highest doubles ranking of World No. 32 was reached on 10 September 2018, after the US Open.
 He is the younger brother of Dmitri Sitak, who was also a professional tennis player.

 Junior years

 Coached during the 1990s by Santini, as a 13-year-old in 1999, Sitak received a wildcard into the main draw of an ITF junior tournament in Russia as a 13-year-old in 1999.
 He was defeated by Evgeni Smirnov 6–4, 6–1.
 The following year he entered the qualifying draw of the same tournament, and defeated future ATP top 50 player Denis Istomin 6–0, 6–1 to win his first ITF junior match.
-Sitak was taken out in the third and final round of qualifying by a future ATP top 100 player Teimuraz Gabashvili 6–4, 7–5.
+Sitak was taken out in the third and final round of qualifying by a future ATP top 100 player Teymuraz Gabashvili 6–4, 7–5.

 At the age of 14, Sitak won the prestigious Orange Bowl.

 Sitak made his first junior Grand Slam appearance at the age of 15 at the 2002 Australian Open where he was beaten in straight sets by Australian Christopher Roman.
 Sitak's last junior tournament came a year later at the 2003 Australian Open where he was eliminated by Korean Suk Hyun-joon in the first round.

-Senior career
+Professional career

 2002: Pro debut

 Sitak began his senior career in 2002 at a challenger event in Togliatti, Russia, where he received a wildcard into the main draw but fell in the first round to Thomas Blake, older brother of former top 10 player James Blake.